yandex/ozo/docs/howto.md

 #include <boost/asio.hpp>

 int main() {
-    // We need io_context for IO, this is alias on boost::asio::io_context boost::asio::io_context io;
+    // We need io_context for IO
+    boost::asio::io_context io;

-    // Rows which accepts integer and nullable string columns in the sequence
+    // Container of rows which accepts integer and nullable string columns in the sequence.
-    // It is an alias on std::vector of std::tuple
+    // (This is an alias on std::vector of std::tuple - see the documentation)
     ozo::rows_of<std::int64_t, std::optional<std::string>> rows;

-    // Connection info with host and port to coonect to auto conn_info = ozo::make_connection_info("host=... port=...");
+    // Connection info with host and port to connect to auto conn_info = ozo::make_connection_info("host=... port=...");

     // For _SQL literal